 Read More: Excel VBA to Sort by Column Header Name

-To show sorting in multiple columns, we need to modify our dataset a little.
-We inserted a few new rows.
-In the modified dataset, rows 7, 8, and 9 have the same values for the date of birth and ages but three different names.
-These names are not in any specific order of ascending or descending.
+To illustrate sorting in multiple columns, we need to modify our dataset a little by inserting a few new rows.
+In the modified dataset, rows 7, 8, and 9 have the same values for the date of birth and ages, but three different names.
+These names are not in any specific order.

 Sub SortRange()